Holiday Weather

 Kenya

-Temperatures vary with elevation; the highest mountains on the continent are in this area; Mt.
+Temperatures vary with elevation; Mt.
 Kenya stands at 5200m.
-Single figure temperatures are common in the higher areas, and it can drop below freezing in the highest areas.
-The dry north plains are the hottest with daily highs averaging almost 35C across the year.
+Single-figure temperatures are common in the higher areas, and it drops below freezing in the highest areas.
+The dry north plains are the hottest area with daily highs averaging almost 35 C across the year.
 The coastal regions, such as Mombasa, are hot too with daily highs averaging 30C annually.
-The capital Nairobi has a more temperate climate with temperatures generally between the low teens and high 30s.
+The capital Nairobi has a more temperate climate, with temperatures generally between the low teens and high 30s, as it is quite high up.
 Nights and mornings can be cool in this area, though daily highs are still very hot.

 Rainfall varies a lot across the country, from around 500mm in the dry north to more than 1200mm in Mombasa and other coastal regions.
-Yearly rainfall is about 1000mm in Nairobi and the surrounds and climbs to more than 1100m in the southern highlands of the country near to Kilimanjaro.
+Yearly rainfall is about 1000mm in Nairobi and its surrounds and climbs to more than 1100m in the southern highlands of the country near to Kilimanjaro.

 Tanzania

 Tanzania is a large country with a varied climate and geography, ranging from the (rapidly retreating) glaciers of Mt.
 Kilimanjaro in the northeast to vast lakes, to the hot and humid coastline.
+Like Kenya, Tanzania is famous for its stunning scenery and wildlife and is one of the best safari destinations in Africa.
+The country boasts Africa's tallest mountain, Kilimanjaro, its largest lake, Victoria, and its deepest lake, Tanganyika.

 You can find three main climates in Tanzania.
-There is a tropical climate on the coast, which features high humidity, hot temperatures averaging 27C, and moderate to high rainfall that ranges between 1000mm and 2000mm.
-Tanzania’s capital Dar es Salaam is located on the east coast and falls into this category.
-You can find weather averages for the city here.
-There is a hot, dry climate in the central plateau which can see as little as 500mm rain a year.
+There is a tropical climate on the coast, which features high humidity, hot temperatures averaging 27 C, and moderate to high rainfall that ranges between 1000mm and 2000mm.
+Tanzania's capital Dar es Salaam is located on the east coast and falls into this category.
+There is a hot, dry climate in the central plateau which can see as little as 500mm of rain a year.
 The highlands receive a temperate climate with slightly lower temperatures and more rainfall.
 The regions around the great lakes can see as much as 2500mm of rain a year.
-Temperatures vary more in the highlands and they can have chilly nights and evenings.
+Temperatures vary more in the highlands with hot days and chilly nights.

 The Seychelles